d-lynch95/Portfolio-Project4/README.md

 - I was having issues getting the database information to print to the desired webpage.
 This was due to using the incorrect naming convention on the for loop.
 Once I corrected the name to object_loop the page loaded correctly.

+- I struggled with making the EditApptView work as planned.
+I spent a lot of time changing the views.py file, the urls.py file and even tried to adjust the model.
+Using the help of [this](https://forum.djangoproject.com/t/why-do-i-keep-getting-this-error-all-the-time-noreversematch-at/12520/2) forum I finally realised that the issue was with my link and that it didn't include a slug reference.

 ### User Testing